Almost every meteorologist's biography you read on any website starts out with, "I knew I wanted to be a meteorologist from the time I was a kid."

 In 1999, I got a call to be the chief meteorologist for KGBT.
 After a quick check of the map, I knew we were heading to Texas.

 In 2002 our daughter Camryn came into this world as a fifth generation Texan.
-Mrs. Hale says she is me in female form, guess that means heavy on the drama.
+Mrs. Hale says she is me in female form.

 A few years ago I decided to challenge my brain and go for the new American Meteorological Society's Certified Broadcast Meteorologist Seal of Approval.
 I don't mind telling you I was scared.
 Six months of study for a test that encompassed almost all of the science of meteorology, and I passed it with room to spare.
 I have to thank my wife for that.
 She pushed me very hard to get the new seal.